coin8086/log-to-azure-monitor/src/SetupOnAzure/README.md

 # Setup Sample on Azure

-The [sample.bicep](sample.bicep) setups a sample cluster of VMs with the [SampleAppWithListener](../SampleAppWithListener/) to show the usage of [LogAnalyticsTraceListener](../TraceListener/), which logs to Azure Monitor in its log ingestion API.
+The [sample.bicep](sample.bicep) setups a sample cluster of VMs with the [SampleAppWithListener](../SampleAppWithListener/) to show the usage of [LogAnalyticsTraceListener](../TraceListener/), which logs to Azure Monitor in its [Logs Ingestion API](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview).
 It makes use of the (reusable) module [log-ingestion.bicep](log-ingestion.bicep) to create required Azure resources.

 Generally, you need the following things to use the Azure Monitor log ingestion API: